 The first was “Creating a Culture of Success”.
 It featured the staff from the UCLA men’s team, which included a sports psychologist.
 One of the major points was that the culture of the coaching staff influences the culture of the team.
 As such, it needs to be consciously cultivated.
 Similarly, a key for coaches is to know themselves and to consistently be themselves.
 Inconsistency causes stress in an already stressful environment.
 The point of focusing on players’ needs (rather than yours as a coach) was made.
 It was further suggested that players should be treated equitably, as opposed to equally.
 In other words, treat people fairly based on them and the situation, not the same for everyone in all cases.

 The second seminar was on using brain types to maximize performance.
 This is basically employing Myers-Briggs (MBTI) typing, but for more than just understanding personalities and team dynamics.
 It goes into physical action as well.
-The main focus was whether a player is right or left eye dominant and how that relates to skills like passing an defense – though other parts of the game were linked to various MBTI types.
-Really interesting stuff.
+The main focus was whether a player is right or left eye dominant and how that relates to skills like passing an defense – though it also linked in other parts of the game to various MBTI types.
+Really interesting stuff, though a lot more research is necessary.

 The final seminar was a discussion of the differences and similarities in the men’s and women’s games.
 That one was rather disappointing.
 It was a coach who’s mainly been in the men’s game with a single year’s women’s experience sharing his thoughts in a very informal way.
-Some going points came up, but it could have been much better done.
+Some good points came up, but it could have been much better.
 It made me feel I should have gone to another session instead.
 Oh, well.

 The NCAA Division I national semifinals finished the day.
 I went late to the Wisconsin v Texas (12 vs 1) first match.
 I watched the first two sets on TV, then caught the last set live.
 After that I spent a short time with a former player from my Brown days and her mother.
 Then I watched the first two sets of the Penn State v Washington (2 vs. 3) second match.